alexandra-simeonova/drafts/structure.md

 <details>
 <summary>Horizontal tab-style navigation</summary>

 To add tab-style navigation to your Luigi page, you need to add the **tabNav** parameter to your navigation node.
 All the children of this node will be displayed in a horizontal tab.
 If you add a **category** to these nodes, the categorized nodes will be rendered as a drop-down in the horizontal tab navigation.
+Navigation can be added by editing the Luigi configuration file.
+To enable additional settings, find the `extendedConfiguration.js` file in your Luigi folder.

-This example shows how you can configure tab-style navigation:
+This example which you can paste in the [Luigi Fiddle](fiddle.luigi-project.io) shows how you can configure tab-style navigation:

 ```javascript
 Luigi.setConfig({